What Is Sales Intelligence And How To Win More Leads With It?

 You probably haven’t missed the term sales intelligence.
-But just because most people have heard about it, doesn’t mean that the majority of sales professionals are using enough sales intelligence tools.
-In fact, most don’t, and those who do often don't use sales intelligence from enough resources.
+But just because most people have heard about it doesn’t mean that most sales professionals use enough sales intelligence tools.
+Most don’t, and those who do often don't use sales intelligence from enough resources.

 Buyers today expect personalized, relevant interactions at every touchpoint.
 Therefore, when you interact with prospects, every bit of information about their company helps give you an advantage over your competitors and increases your chances of closing the deal.
 It’s just this type of information that sales intelligence tools can provide salespeople with.